Les Biches (film): Production

 It is about the equilibrium of such a relationship, when someone else intervenes about the bargains that people make with each other.
 And about the rich, the advantage that they have over the poor, their richness.
 They can buy people, and the poor have to submit, until they revolt, and the only possible revolt is destruction.
 It is from a Marxist point of view but it is not political at all.
 I'm sure you cannot make a revolution with a camera.
 But you can show up all the people and things you dislike.

+Release

+Les Biches was released in France on March 22, 1968 and in Italy on August 30, 1968.

+Paris-based Tamasa Distribution is set to release "Première Vague" a collection of blu-ray discs of seven early films by Chabrol.
+The box set is set for release in France on November 18, 2025.
+Variety said that it would include films that were "long unavailable" to the public, including Les Biches.

 Reception

-Les biches was not successful at the box office but it has become one of Chabrol's more famous movies.
+Les biches was not successful at the box office but it has become one of Chabrol's more famous films.
 It revived his reputation critically after a series of disappointing films.

 Chabrol said later the film marked a creative turning point for him.
 "With the films since Les Biches I think I'm finally on the right track," he said.
 "I knew I was interested in murder but what I didn't realise is that my interest isn't in solving puzzles.
 I want to study the human behaviour of people involved in murder."